×

 If you are thinking about moving to Tuscany, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Tuscany can vary greatly depending on the location and type of property.
 For instance, in the countryside, you can find properties at a lower price, while in popular cities like Florence, the prices can be significantly higher.
 On average, you might expect to pay between 2,000 to 5,000 euros per square meter in the city.
 In smaller towns and rural areas, the average price can drop to around 1,000 to 2,000 euros per square meter.
 Luxury properties and historic homes can command much higher prices.
-It's also important to note that these are average prices and actual costs can vary based on a variety of factors including the condition of the property, its size, and its proximity to amenities," remarked one expat in Tuscany, Italy.
+It's also important to note that these are average prices and actual costs can vary based on a variety of factors including the condition of the property, its size, and its proximity to amenities," remarked one expat who made the move to Tuscany.

 Should I buy or rent a home in Tuscany?